The Site for Home Theater and Movie Reviews

 But in bringing these machines into the BPBS labs for review, I found that a large number of friends, acquaintances and family members had been quietly building up a library of their own scratched and damaged silver discs, placed in a pile in hopes for a solution to reveal itself one day.
 There was certainly no shortage of volunteers when I asked around for a few damaged discs to repair.
 But if the inexpensive machines don't work that well, and the pro machines sell for upwards of $1500, then what's a poor music, movie or game lover to do?
 That's where CD and DVD repair services come in.
 And with a pile of scratched CDs and DVDs in hand, I decided to do some investigation.

-I decided to give their disc repair service a spin (no pun intended), sending them an assortment of 25 discs (mostly CD and DVD, with one Wii game disc and one HD DVD).
+I decided to give their disc repair service a spin (no pun intended), sending them an assortment of 25 discs.
+Most were CDs and DVDs, with one Wii game disc and one HD DVD.
 Some of these were lightly scratched, and some had deeper scratches and gouges.
 All of the discs had problems in playback before I sent them in.
 As a real torture test, I decided to include a few of the really chewed up discs I had already attempted to repair myself through multiple passes in the VenMill Elite 60 disc repair machine.
 The results from Azuradisc were pretty impressive.

 As I mentioned in my SkipAway review, these particularly bad CDs were owned by an old friend of ours who had no concept that CDs should be treated with care.
 Instead I think he may have used them as projectile weapons to scare away mice during the long slow winter months in his general store in upstate New York.
 Or perhaps he strapped them onto his boots for a little impromptu ice-skating session.
 Before Azuradisc returned these discs to me, they contacted me to let me know exactly which discs could not be repaired and why so at least I was forewarned.